Absence - Illness

-If you are taking your child out of school for a holiday, or any other event, then a holiday request form must be filled in prior to the absence.
+If you wish to take your child out of school for a holiday, or any other event, an absence request form must be filled in prior to the absence.
 The form can be obtained from the office.

 Please note that it is not school policy to authorise any holiday during the school term unless there are extenuating circumstances.
 Absences will be recorded as 'unauthorised' on the register in line with Educational Welfare guidance.
 This could lead to Cornwall County Council Educational Welfare team contacting you and pursuing a prosecution.